hvpham-yorku/project-group-2-fitiva/docs/ITR2/README.md

 ## Step 4: Build and Start the Containers

-Run the following command from inside the backend folder:
+Run the following command from inside the `backend/` folder (this is where `docker-compose.yml` lives for this project):

 ```bash
 docker compose up --build -d